iridl/iridl.github.io/docsrc/admin/maintenance.md

 ## Adding user accounts

-As described in {ref}`groups`, users with accounts on the Data Library server can be divided in two groups: administrators and authors.
+As described in {ref}`User groups`, users with accounts on the Data Library server can be divided in two groups: administrators and authors.

 Administrator accounts should be created "by hand", *i.e.* outside of ansible's